Psychedelic/Entheogenic Support & Integration

 I cannot provide information about sourcing Schedule I substances.

-If you’re curious whether this work might be helpful for you, I invite you to reach out for a free 20-minute video consultation.
+If you’re curious whether this work might be helpful for you, I invite you to reach out for a complimentary 20-minute video consultation.